Assumption, Red Sox Partner to Provide Innovative Opportunities for Students, Worcester

 Through this strategic partnership with the Worcester Red Sox, Polar Park will become a classroom for Assumption students.
-Internships will complement the College’s academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
+Internships will complement the institution's academic programs in business studies, data analytics, human services and rehabilitation studies, the communications track in English, and many more.
 The partnership will also expand students’ access to higher education through in the form of scholarships from the Worcester Red Sox that will be matched by Assumption.

 With this partnership, Assumption will have a very tangible and highly visible presence in downtown to create innovative community learning programming in conjunction with the Worcester Red Sox and the city of Worcester.

 The ballpark and team will become an extension of the institution's footprint and influence as it introduces the Assumption educational enterprise to downtown Worcester by utilizing the academic assets of Assumption to provide unique learning opportunities to players, students and residents of the greater Worcester area.
 The institution will offer after-school programs as well as English as a Second Language courses.

 “This partnership allows Assumption an opportunity to make a difference in the city and in the lives of its citizens,” added President Cesareo.
 “Assumption today is contributing to the on-going ascendancy of Worcester as the second-largest city in New England.”